ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 {{< /style >}}

 ## What ∆ do we expect?
-Why we decided to introduce kotlin?
+Why did we decide to introduce kotlin?

 In our project we had:
 - A lot of Java code which was written starting from Java 1.4